XPhyto (CSE:XPHY / OTC:XPHYF / FSE:4XT) announces European Approval for 25 Minute COVID-19 PCR Test

 The market for infectious disease diagnostics is enormous, with research firm Markets and Markets forecasting that it will reach $19.35 billion by 2022.

-XPhyto’s thin-film biosensor-enabled rapid detection test is currently being designed for COVID-19 detection.
-The company is also adapting the test for seasonal flu.
-And down the road, XPhyto (OTC: XPHYF) foresees commercializing the testing platform for other infectious diseases.
+XPhyto’s thin-film biosensor-enabled rapid detection test is currently being designed for the detection of a range of infectious diseases.
+The company has adapted the tests for several oral health conditions.
+And down the road, XPhyto (OTCQB: XPHYF) foresees commercializing the testing platform for even more infectious diseases.

 In order to rapidly progress the development of the test, XPhyto is partnering with German biotech 3a-Diagnostics, a leader in biosensor development and diagnostics.